Dissecting the collinear structure of quark splitting at NNLL: Results

 We can now perform the integrals over $z$ to write the results in a standard form:

 where $\gamma_q^{(2,n_f)}$ is the $n_f$ part of the endpoint contribution to the DGLAP splitting kernels given in Eq.~(\ref{eq:defgammaq}) and we determine the observable dependent constants

+Notice that we inserted a factor of $(2\pi/\alpha_s)^2$ so that our extraction of $B_2$ agrees with the standard definition, i.e. Eq.~\eqref{eq:defb2}..
 The above results are in line with the expected form of the $B_2$ coefficients (see Eq.~\eqref{eq:defb2}) and hence consistent with previous observations in the literature \cite{deFlorian:2004mp} that $B_2$ is always related to the endpoint terms of the DGLAP splitting kernels and additional $b_0 X$ terms where $X$ depends on the observable.
 Our result in Eq.~\eqref{eq:B2int} for the $\rho$ distribution is in agreement with the collinear NNLL result in the literature for the plain jet mass \cite{Banfi:2018mcq,Chien:2010kc} as we also pointed out in Ref.~\cite{Anderle:2020mxj}.
 The result for the $\theta_g^2$ case has been computed here for the first time, to our knowledge.

 For the identical particle contribution there is no soft contribution to be removed nor any observable dependent $b_0 X$ terms.
 The result derived in Eq.~\eqref{eq:ident} corresponds to the pure NNLL constant and hence we have